Can You Stain Teak Wood? (Here’s How)

 You must sand and apply sanding sealer before staining Teak wood.
 Sanding will remove imperfections from the surface and create a more textured layer to improve adhesion.
 Sanding sealer will seal large pores of the surface and prevent over-absorption.

-Which Types of Wood Stain Can You Use on Teak Wood?
+Which Wood Stain Types Can You Use on Teak Wood?

 You can use oil-based wood stain on Teak wood because its solvent (oil) is compatible with the natural oils of the wood.
 Since they are compatible, applying a sanding sealer is optional.